hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/advertisement/facebook/scenarios/switch_account.md

 2. Replace the mocked imports with the actual imports from your project where appropriate (`from src import gs`, etc.).

 This revised solution significantly improves the testability, robustness, and comprehensiveness of your tests.
-Remember to adapt the strategies in the hypothesis test to accurately reflect the types of locators your code handles.
+Remember to adapt the Startegies in the hypothesis test to accurately reflect the types of locators your code handles.
 Also, adapt the mocking as needed for the real functions.